dcos/demos/1.8/sensoranalytics/README.md

 ```

 Note that it is necessary to [add the announced DNS servers]( https://support.apple.com/kb/PH18499?locale=en_US) as told by Tunnelblick, and make sure the are they appear at the top of the list, before any other DNS server entries.

+### WIP

+- fetcher from HTTP-API into Kafka
+- using [integration](https://spark.apache.org/docs/latest/streaming-kafka-0-10-integration.html) to read out from spark
+- using Zeppelin as the front-end

 ## Discussion